All Souls Church (Braintree, Massachusetts)

 All Souls Church, also known as All Souls Unitarian Universalist Church of Braintree, is a church on the National Register of Historic Places, it is located at 196 Elm Street in Braintree, Massachusetts.
 The building is a large fieldstone structure, in a cruciform plan with a square tower that has a crenellated top.
 The gable ends are decorated with bargeboard, and the entrance is set under a gabled entry porch below a large window with Gothic tracery.
-The church was designed by Boston architect Edwin Lewis and built in 1905 for a congregation organized in 1900; it is Braintree's first stone church building.
+The church was designed by Boston architect Edwin J. Lewis Jr. and built in 1905 for a congregation organized in 1900; it is Braintree's first stone church building.
 Land for the building was donated by George O. Wales, a leading force in uniting Braintree's Unitarian and Universalist congregations.

 The building was listed on the National Register of Historic Places in 2015.